jwn8175/sp24-cs184-final-project-webpage/milestone.md

 ### Image Outputs

-The images below were all rendered with a filter kernel size of 10.
+Here are some sample images that our current filters produced.
+The images were all rendered with a filter kernel size of 10.

 Jay's Pet Dachshund Coco